acoustic-content-samples/sample-wch-conversation-server/README.md

 The conversational capabilites such as language understanding and dialog structure are implemented through the [Watson Conversation Service](https://www.ibm.com/watson/services/conversation/).
 Every content visible to the user of the chat is created and managed inside of [Watson Content Hub](https://www.ibm.com/de-de/marketplace/cloud-cms-solution).
 Hence these two cloud-based application are essential for this solution.
 There are also other (optional) services included to enrich the out-of-the-box experience such as the Tone Analyzer or Language Translator.

-The sample currently supports three chat-interfaces:
+The sample currently supports four chat-interfaces:
 1. A REST based text only bot for usage in bots and other scenarios where you only are able to output text or audio.
 If you are interested you can [check out the instructions page here](https://my.digitalexperience.ibm.com/58b9043c-6075-4fde-8090-ea22d9890922/mtl-website/index.html) to create your own WCH Robot!
 2. A slack based bot leveraging the full capability set of messenger (Action Buttons, Emojis, Gifs, formatted content and more)
 3. A facebook messenger bot leveraging text, action buttons and image capabilites.
+4. Integrate your chat application in an alexa skill.
+(Instructions follow soon)

 Currently the demo content shipped with the started Kit is:
 ![Slack Sample](/doc/SlackSampe_Min.gif)